ZacharyWesterman/paisley/README.md

 	),
 }
 ```
-In some cases, it can be useful to to create an *empty object*.
+In some cases, it can be useful to create an *empty object*.
 To do so, just use the arrow operator by itself.
 ```
 let object = {=>}
 print {'my object is "' (=>) '"'}
 ```

 Object values can of course be accessed the same way array values can, with the regular indexing `[]` syntax.
 However, attributes can also be accessed with dot notation.
-!he following lines do the exact same thing.
+The following lines do the exact same thing.
 ```
 print {object['name']}
 print {object.name}